Boolean263/cc-bake/README.md

 You are required to specify a recipe using `-r` or `-f`.
 All other options are, well, optional.

 Currently, the recipe **must** be specified in JSON.
 "Chef format" is not supported (but see *Ideas for Improvement* below).

+If your recipe spans multiple lines, then any lines that start with a `#` character (optionally preceded by whitespace) are considered comments and ignored.

+### As a script

+Starting with version 0.0.2 of `cc-bake`, you can now create a shell-style script with your favourite recipes to save them and run them.
+Here's an example of what that would look like.
+Save this text as a file called `morse.ccb` and make it executable:

+    #!/usr/bin/env -S cc-bake -f
+    [
+        {
+            "args" : {
+                "wordDelimiter" : "Colon"
+            },
+            "op" : "from morse code"
+        }
+    ]

+Then you can run it like so:

+    echo "... ---:.-.. --- -. --. --..--:.- -. -..:- .... .- -. -.- ...:..-. --- .-.:.- .-.. .-..:- .... .:..-. .. ... .... " \
+    | ./morse.ccb

 ## Behind the Scenes